How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 PRO TIP: Always optimize your blog post images to the minimum size for your theme, and save them as smaller files using tools such as Pixlr.com (a very affordable online image editor) or TinyPNG.
 I save mine as JPGs, at 70% quality for small sizes that load fast.

-Other Useful WordPress Plugins For New Blogs
+Essential WordPress Plugins For New Bloggers

 Most of these are free with upgrade options.
 In most cases, you can use the free version without issues.